pluralsight/guides/in-review/python/be-careful-what-you-import/article.md

 Note that just importing 'PyQt4.Qt' increased the application memory usage by **6.543 MB**.
 This could be costly depending on how much memory your application was already using and how much your system has available.
+While this situation deals with smaller figures, multiple unnecessary imports can easily compound, leading to more significant memory usage issues.

 ### Moral takeaways

 1. Be careful of what you import.
-It could be redundant or costly, possibly both.
+It could be redundant, costly, or both.

-2. Carefully read documentation.
+2. Read documentation carefully.
 The
    [main PyQt4 documentation](http://pyqt.sourceforge.net/Docs/PyQt4/modules.html)
    alludes to this redundant `PyQt4.Qt` module by describing it with the following, "**Consolidates all other modules into a single module for ease of use at the expense of memory.**"

-3. Don't forget to try stuff, play, and have some fun coding.
-A one-off [script](https://gist.github.com/durden/4723305) can lead to a nice, useful discovery.
+3. Remember to try stuff, play around, and have some fun coding.
+A one-off script can lead to a nice, useful    discovery.
 ____
 [1] You can profile this for yourself with this
     [gist](https://gist.github.com/durden/4956774).